openbmc/docs/openbmc-systemd.md

 is where you'll find all Phosphor services associated.

 ## Server Power On
-When OpenBMC is used within a server, the [obmc-chassis-start@.target](https://github.com/openbmc/openbmc/blob/171031d20c7ed03900739d51ba53ad0001f98fa5/meta-phosphor/common/recipes-core/systemd/obmc-targets/obmc-chassis-start%40.target) is what drives the boot of the system.
+When OpenBMC is used within a server, the [obmc-host-start@.target](https://github.com/openbmc/openbmc/blob/171031d20c7ed03900739d51ba53ad0001f98fa5/meta-phosphor/common/recipes-core/systemd/obmc-targets/obmc-host-start%40.target) is what drives the boot of the system.

-If you dig into its .wants relationship, you'll see the following in the file system
+If you dig into its .requires relationship, you'll see the following in the file system

 ```
-ls -1 /lib/systemd/system/obmc-chassis-start@0.target.wants/
+ls -1 /lib/systemd/system/obmc-host-start@0.target.requires
-obmc-power-chassis-on@0.target
-obmc-start-host@0.service
-...
+obmc-chassis-poweron@0.target
+start_host@0.service
 ```

-You can see we have another target in here, obmc-power-chassis-on@0.target, along with some services that will all be started by systemd when you do a "systemctl start obmc-chassis-start@0.target".
+You can see we have another target in here, obmc-chassis-poweron@0.target, along with a service that will all be started by systemd when you do a "systemctl start obmc-host-start@0.target".

 The target has corresponding services associated with it:
 ```
-ls -1 /lib/systemd/system/obmc-power-chassis-on\@0.target.wants/
+ls -1 /lib/systemd/system/obmc-chassis-poweron\@0.target.requires/
 op-power-start@0.service
 op-wait-power-on@0.service
 ```
-So basically, if you run `systemctl start obmc-chassis-start@0.target` then systemd will start execution of all associated services.
+So basically, if you run `systemctl start obmc-host-start@0.target` then systemd will start execution of all associated services.

 The services have dependencies within them that control the execution of each